Construction of fibre-optic networks

 Ragnar Geerdts joined Deutsche Beteiligungs AG in 2012 and became a Managing Director in 2017.

-He has over ten years of experience in private equity and mergers and acquisitions.
-Ragnar Geerdts has extensive knowledge of the automotive supplier and telecommunications industries and in mechanical and plant engineering.
+Ragnar Geerdts has over 13 years of experience in private equity and mergers and acquisitions.
+He has extensive knowledge of the automotive supplier and telecommunications industries and in mechanical and plant engineering.
 He was involved in numerous investments and disinvestments, including DNS:NET, Frimo, Formel D, inexio, mageba, Oechsler and Unser Heimatbäcker.
+Ragnar Geerdts also led the investment process in vitronet, netzkontor nord, von Poll Immobilien, BTV Multimedia and FLS and sits on the advisory councils of these companies.
 Before joining Deutsche Beteiligungs AG he worked in the area of M&A at Bayer AG and at Deutsche Post AG.